DaniilDenisyuk/bitmediaTest/doc/architecture.md

    iiiii. index.js.
 Express.js server and root router.

 4. pagination solved with key-set pagination and cursors that sent beetween client and server.

+5. functionality: forward and backward pagination, date filtering, graphics with CanvasJS and so more